 Once you have set up your AMPs, they can be checked easily in the Google Search Console.
 The only requirement for this is that your website has to be saved in the Search Console.

-Log in as normal and click on “Accelerated Mobile Pages” under the menu point “Search appearance” area.
-The number of indexed AMPs will then be displayed, and you will also receive all important error notifications.
+Log in as normal and click on “AMP” under “Enhancements” in the left-hand column.
+The number of indexed AMPs will then be displayed, and you will also receive all important error notifications:

-If you would like to test the implementation of AMP HTML, the free Google AMP test tool is also available: https://search.google.com/test/amp.
+If you would like to test the implementation of AMP HTML on any page, including ones which you do not have access to in Google Search Console, then the free Google AMP test tool is also available:

 Yes, the project page from AMP recommends using schema.org to identify structured data.
 However, it is pointed out that you should only use properties that make sense.
 (Source: ampproject.org)